jeremyloh-hub/Rescue-Rover/README.md

 ## Description of the Application

-Rescue Rover is a web application designed to facilitate pet adoption and fostering by connecting rescue organizations with potential pet parents.
-It features a comprehensive platform that enables users to browse, search, and filter through available pets, complete and submit adoption or fostering applications.
+Rescue Rover is a PERN STACK web application designed to facilitate pet adoption and fostering by connecting rescue organizations with potential pet parents.
+It features a comprehensive platform that enables users to browse, and filter through available pets, complete and submit adoption or fostering applications.
 The application aims to simplify and streamline the pet adoption and fostering process, promoting animal welfare and responsible pet ownership.

 ### Deployment